Ryan-ZL-Lin/CarND-LaneLines-P1/writeup_report.md

 ![alt text][image8]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Identify potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the car ahead is at the middle of the image.

-Another shortcoming could be ...
+Another shortcoming could be that the lines produced by the pipeline are not able to be curve.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to remove the car's edge in the image to detect the land mark more accurately.

-Another potential improvement could be to ...
+Another potential improvement could be to have a function to draw a curve lines in the image to represent the real land marks.